Sophomore Seminar: Women in the WorkforceUndergraduate Seminar at Harvard, Spring 2020. Course designer and sole instructor

 This course equips students with the skills to discuss the conceptual areas, familiarizes students with econometric tools, and helps students become excellent written and oral communicators.
 Students complete a research paper as part of this course.

-Transitioning to ResearchGraduate Seminar, course designer and co-taught with Professor Jeffrey Miron (Harvard Director of Graduate Studies)
+Transitioning to ResearchGraduate Seminar at Harvard, Fall 2020.
+Course designer and co-taught with Professor Jeffrey Miron (Harvard Director of Graduate Studies)

 This course supports rising third year PhD students as they embark on an independent research career.
 It provides structure as students (a) immerse themselves in the relevant literature, (b) complete an independent research paper that may be part of their dissertations, and (c) develop the technical, organization, and communication skills needed to succeed as a researcher.